Muppets Haunted Mansion

-Muppets Haunted Mansion is a 2021 American puppet supernatural comedy Halloween special based on the Disney properties The Muppets and The Haunted Mansion.
-It was released on October 8, 2021, via Disney+.
-It is the Muppets' first Halloween special.
+Muppets Haunted Mansion is a 2021 American comedy Halloween special based on the Disney properties The Muppets and The Haunted Mansion.
+It was released on Disney+ on October 8, 2021.
 The plot stars Gonzo and Pepe as they face the challenge of staying in a haunted mansion for one night.
-It received generally positive reviews from critics.
+It is the Muppets' first Halloween special and received generally positive reviews from critics.